-Labor Trafficking also occurs in the world, United States, New Jersey, and Hunterdon County.
-Labor traffickers (such as contractors, employers, and etc.) use techniques that communicate power/control to force people to work against their will in many different industries.
+Labor trafficking also occurs in the world, United States, New Jersey, and Hunterdon County.
+Labor traffickers (such as contractors, employers, etc.) use techniques that communicate power/control to force people to work against their will in many different industries.
 Labor trafficking occurs in numerous industries in the U.S. and globally.
 In the United States, common types of labor trafficking include people forced to work in homes as domestic servants, farm workers coerced through violence as they harvest crops, or factory workers held in inhumane conditions.
 Labor trafficking has also been reported in door-to-door sales crews, restaurants, construction work, carnivals, and even health and beauty services (Polaris, 2018).
 Vulnerable populations are frequently targeted by traffickers.
 Immigration status, recruitment debt, isolation, poverty, and a lack of strong labor protections are just some of the vulnerabilities that can lead to labor trafficking (Polaris, 2018).
-The International Labour Organization estimates that there are 40.3 million victims of human trafficking globally: 81% of theme are trapped in forced labor; 25% of them are children; and 75% are women and girls.
+The International Labor Organization estimates that there are 40.3 million victims of human trafficking globally; 81% of them are trapped in forced labor, 25% of them are children, and 75% are women and girls.

 If you wish to report a potential human trafficking situation, please contact the National Human Trafficking Resource Center at: